-The British Chancellor of the Exchequer, John Major, MP, took in his 1990 Budget a small but very positive step in the direction of using tax incentives to encourage debt reduction.
-The British Chancellor proposed to change the timing of tax relief given to banks, giving immediate tax relief only if the debt is disposed of to the borrowing country; in all other cases additional tax relief will be given, but in tranches of annual instalments of 5% of the debt.
-The British Chancellor's proposals (which were subsequently approved by the British Parliament) have two important positive aspects.
-Firstly, they significantly clarify tax treatment of provisioning, of sales of debt to other financial institutions and to the borrowing country.
+The then British Chancellor of the Exchequer, John Major, took in his 1990 Budget a small but very positive step in the direction of using tax incentives to encourage debt reduction.3 He proposed to change the timing of tax relief given to banks, giving immediate tax relief only if the debt is disposed of to the borrowing country; in all other cases additional tax relief will be given, but in tranches of annual instalments of five per cent of the debt.
+The proposals (which were subsequently approved by the British Parliament) have two important positive aspects.
+First, they significantly clarify tax treatment of provisioning, of sales of debt to other financial institutions and to the borrowing country.
 Clarity about future tax treatment will encourage the search for innovative solutions in debt management.
-Secondly, it is positive that the British Chancellor's proposals do provide somewhat more preferential tax treatment when debt is disposed of to the borrowing country, so that it can potentially benefit from some debt/debt service reduction.
+Second, the proposals do provide somewhat more preferential tax treatment when debt is disposed of to the borrowing country, so that it can potentially benefit from some debt/debt service reduction.
 The precedent for using tax incentives to encourage debt reduction has thus been set in Europe.
 Unfortunately, the tax incentive granted is rather limited, as it only refers to the timing of the tax relief, rather than the absolute amount.
-Secondly, previous massive tax concessions already granted for provisioning against Third World debt are not affected, independently of whether debt/debt service reduction took place or not.
-The British Shadow Chancellor, John Smith, MP, in a recent speech on Third World debt has put forward a proposal based on that presented above and argued that, "tax concessions for banks should only be maintained if the bank agreed to participate in debt reduction packages negotiated as part of the Brady Plan".
-There is some evidence4 that the moves by the British Chancellor were at least partly a result of lobbying of . parliament by a group of British NGO's, that used as a technical document, an abridged version of this paper.
-It is also noteworthy that the British Bankers' Association (BBA) lobbied against the British Chancellor's proposed changes, and that their point of view was argued by some members of Parliament; however, the BBA's position was not successful in blocking the changes proposed by the British Chancellor.
+Second, previous massive tax concessions already granted for provisioning against Third World debt are not affected, independently of whether debt/debt service reduction took place or not.
+The British Shadow Chancellor, John Smith, in a recent speech on Third World debt has put forward a proposal based on that presented above and argued that, 'tax concessions for banks should only be maintained if the bank agreed to participate in debt reduction packages negotiated as part of the Brady Plan'.
+There is some evidence that the moves by the British Chancellor were at least partly a result of lobbying of parliament by a group of British NGOs, that used as a technical document, an abridged version of this study.
+It is also noteworthy that the British Bankers' Association (BBA) lobbied against the Chancellor's proposed changes,5 and that their point of view was argued by some members of Parliament; however, the BBA's position was not successful in blocking the proposed changes.
+It is to be hoped that other European countries and Canada will follow the British example and use fiscal and regulatory incentives to encourage debt or debt service reduction.